Who was Eduard Selling

 The internal mechanism of the machine is based on the so-called Nürnberger Schere (a popular toy of this time), in English, this mechanism is called Nuremberg scissors or lazy-tongs.
 The calculating wheels of a regular calculating machine (which transfers the motion to the digital wheels) are replaced by lazy-tongs.

 To the joints of these the ends of racks are pinned, and as they are stretched out the racks are moved forward 0 to 9 steps, according to the joints they are pinned to.
-The racks gear directly in the digital wheels, and the figures are placed on cylinders.
+The racks gear directly in the digital wheels and the figures are placed on cylinders.
 The carrying is done continuously by a train of epicycloidal wheels.
-The working is thus rendered very smooth, without the jerks which the ordinary carrying tooth produces; but the arrangement has the disadvantage that the resulting figures do not appear in a straight line, a figure followed by a 5, for instance, is already carried half a step forward.
+The working is thus rendered very smooth, without the jerks that the ordinary carrying tooth produces; but the arrangement has the disadvantage that the resulting figures do not appear in a straight line, a figure followed by a 5, for instance, is already carried half a step forward.
 This is not a serious matter in the hands of a mathematician or an operator using the machine constantly, but it is serious for casual work.
 Anyhow, it has prevented the machine from being a commercial success.
 This was the second machine with continuous tense carry, after the calculating machine of Chebyshev.

 For ease and rapidity of working it surpasses all other machines.
-Since the lazy-tongs allow an extension equivalent to five turns of the handle, if the multiplier is 5 or under, one push forward will do the same as five (or less) turns of the handle, and more than two pushes are never required.
+Since the lazy-tongs allow an extension equivalent to five turns of the handle, if the multiplier is 5 or under, one push forward will do the same as five (or fewer) turns of the handle, and more than two pushes are never required.

 In his last patent (from 1894), Selling attempted to design an electronic calculating machine (with no engine, but through contacts and electromagnets), but apparently without any success.